Science policy: Basic versus applied research

-Utilitarian versus monumental science policy
+Utilitarian versus monumental policy

 Utilitarian policies prioritize scientific projects that significantly reduce suffering for larger numbers of people.
 This approach would mainly consider the numbers of people that can be helped by a research policy.
 Research is more likely to be supported when it costs less and has greater benefits.
 Utilitarian research often pursues incremental improvements rather than dramatic advancements in knowledge, or break-through solutions, which are more commercially viable.

 In contrast, monumental science is a policy in which science is supported for the sake of a greater understanding of the universe, rather than for specific short-term practical goals.
 This designation covers both large projects, often with large facilities, and smaller research that does not have obvious practical applications and are often overlooked.
 While these projects may not always have obvious practical outcomes, they provide education of future scientists, and advancement of scientific knowledge of lasting worth about the basic building blocks of science.

 Practical outcomes do result from many of these "monumental" science programs.
 Sometimes these practical outcomes are foreseeable and sometimes they are not.
 A classic example of a monumental science program focused towards a practical outcome is the Manhattan Project.
-An example of a monumental science program that produces unexpected practical outcome is the laser.
+An example of a monumental science program that produces unexpected practical outcomes is the laser.
 Coherent light, the principle behind lasing, was first predicted by Einstein in 1916, but not created until 1954 by Charles H. Townes with the maser.
 The breakthrough with the maser led to the creation of the laser in 1960 by Theodore Maiman.
 The delay between the theory of coherent light and the production of the laser was partially due to the assumption that it would be of no practical use.

 Scholastic conservation

 This policy approach prioritizes efficiently teaching all available science to those who can use it, rather than investing in new science.
 In particular, the goal is not to lose any existing knowledge, and to find new practical ways to apply the available knowledge.
-The classic success stories of this method occurred in the 19th century U.S. land-grant universities, which established a strong tradition of research in practical agricultural and engineering methods.
+The classic examples of this method occurred in the 19th century US land-grant universities, which established a strong tradition of research in practical agricultural and engineering methods.
 More recently, the Green Revolution prevented mass famine over the last thirty years.
-The focus, unsurprisingly, is usually on developing a robust curriculum and inexpensive practical methods to meet local needs.
+The focus is usually on developing a robust curriculum and inexpensive practical methods to meet local needs.